Transaction Retry Architecture With Retry Coordinator

 -

-Slaves stop receiving token range updates.
+Retry-Coordinator-Slaves stop receiving token range updates.
 Their last known range remains cached but expires at the next minute boundary.

 -

-Orchestrators, which do not communicate directly with the Master during normal operation, continue retrying using their last received sub-range until it expires.
+Orchestrators continue retrying using their last received sub-range until it expires.

 -